tc39/proposal-smart-pipelines/readme.md

 |   `'2018' \|> new global.Date()`      |   syntax error: missing `#`     |
 |   `'2018' \|> (new global.Date)`      |   syntax error: missing `#`     |

-## Multiple placeholders in RHS
+## Multiple topic variables in a pipeline’s RHS
-The placeholder may be used multiple times in the RHS.
-Each use refers to the same value.
+The topic variable may be used multiple times in a pipeline’s RHS.
+Each use refers to the same value (wherever the topic variable is not overridden by another, inner pipeline’s RHS scope).
 Because it is bound to the result of the LHS, the LHS is still only ever evaluated once.

 ```js
 … |> f(#, #)